Glossop Guild for enquiring minds

 Difficult People

 We often say that we need to sympathise with a novel’s central character.
 But if this is true, why do novelists ever write about awkward, irritating or nasty people?
-In 2 zoom lectures, Creina will talk about:
+Creina will discuss three novels within which those unsympathetic characters play a central part.

 .jpg)